-Introducing the Complete Comprehension: Fiction expansion pack!
+Introducing the Complete Comprehension: Fiction and Complete Comprehension: Nonfiction expansion packs!

-The expansion pack gives your students more choice in what they read for assessment and you more options for matching students’ interest with their assessment book.
+Each expansion pack gives your students more choice in what they read for assessment and you more options for matching students’ interest with their assessment book.

-Q: Why did you create this expansion pack?
+Q: Why did you create expansion packs?